judempoyo/judempoyo/README.md

 ## 📄 License

-All my open-source projects are available under the MIT License — see individual repos for details.
+All my open-source projects are available under the MIT [LICENSE](LICENSE) — see individual repos for details.